Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 In order to connect with your intuition, try listening to your body.
 Think about the decision you have to make, and focus on your body’s response.
 For example, if you want to quit your job, you might notice a sensation of relief flood your entire body (which is a sign that you should quit your job!).
 Alternatively, if you are thinking of moving to a certain town, you might feel your shoulders and neck tense up (which is most likely a sign that you shouldn’t move there).

-By using mindful body awareness, you will be able to connect more freely with your intuition.
+By using mindfulness as an exercise in body awareness, you will be able to connect more freely with your intuition.

 4. Explore whether fear is fuelling you